Nuclear fuel cycle: Normal and abnormal conditions

 In dairy farming, one of the best countermeasures against ^{137}Cs is to mix up the soil by deeply ploughing the soil.
 This has the effect of putting the ^{137}Cs out of reach of the shallow roots of the grass, hence the level of radioactivity in the grass will be lowered.
 Also after a nuclear war or serious accident, the removal of top few cm of soil and its burial in a shallow trench will reduce the long-term gamma dose to humans due to ^{137}Cs, as the gamma photons will be attenuated by their passage through the soil.

 Even after the radioactive element arrives at the roots of the plant, the metal may be rejected by the biochemistry of the plant.
 The details of the uptake of ^{90}Sr and ^{137}Cs into sunflowers grown under hydroponic conditions has been reported.
 The caesium was found in the leaf veins, in the stem and in the apical leaves.
 It was found that 12% of the caesium entered the plant, and 20% of the strontium.
 This paper also reports details of the effect of potassium, ammonium and calcium ions on the uptake of the radioisotopes.

 In livestock farming, an important countermeasure against ^{137}Cs is to feed animals a small amount of Prussian blue.
 This iron potassium cyanide compound acts as an ion-exchanger.
 The cyanide is so tightly bonded to the iron that it is safe for a human to eat several grams of Prussian blue per day.
 The Prussian blue reduces the biological half-life (different from the nuclear half-life) of the caesium.
 The physical or nuclear half-life of ^{137}Cs is about 30 years.
 This is a constant which can not be changed but the biological half-life is not a constant.
 It will change according to the nature and habits of the organism for which it is expressed.
 Caesium in humans normally has a biological half-life of between one and four months.
 An added advantage of the Prussian blue is that the caesium which is stripped from the animal in the droppings is in a form which is not available to plants.
 Hence it prevents the caesium from being recycled.
 The form of Prussian blue required for the treatment of humans or animals is a special grade.
 Attempts to use the pigment grade used in paints have not been successful.
-Note that a source of data on the subject of caesium in Chernobyl fallout exists at (Ukrainian Research Institute for Agricultural Radiology).